-SOC 424.
+- MENT.
+The purpose of this course is to critically examine various aspects of community education and development, both in the U.S. and internationally.
+The course covers theoretical and practical aspects of educational policy and practice, and the implications of different approaches on community and national development, and on educators.
+3 - SOC 424.
 LEADERSHIP DEVELOPMENT.
 Approaches leadership behavior from the multi-disciplinary perspective and focuses on theory and practical concepts derived from the symbolic interactionism approach to understanding and changing human behavior.
-3

-- SOC 425.
+3 - SOC 425.
 COMMUNITY DEVELOPMENT.
 Approaches community development from a multi-disciplinary perspective using intervention strategies such as selfhelp or process approach, the technical assistant approach, and instigating conflict to create change in a community.
 3 - SOC 426.
 THE DELTA IN GLOBAL CONTEXT.
 Globalization is reshaping our world.
 This course examines mainstream and critical positions on processes of global social change and relates community development in the Mississippi Delta to macro-level changes in national and emerging global institutions.
 3 - SOC 427.
 SOCIOLOGY OF SPORT.
 The examination of sport as a social institution that will include an analysis from the functionalist, conflict, and interactionist perspectives.
 Prerequisite: SOC 101.
 3 - SOC 430.
 HUMAN ECOLOGY.
 An examination of the interaction of cultural systems and the physical environment.
 Prerequisites: SOC 101, GEO 201.
 3 - SOC 435.
 CRIMINOLOGY.
 Nature and extent of crime, theories of causation, processes of criminal justice, penal and correctional methods and institutions, and prevention and treatment of crime.
 Prerequisite: SOC 101.
 3 - SOC 436.
-JUVENILE DELINQUENCY.
+IUVENILE DELINQUENCY.
 Theoretical and practical aspects of juvenile delinquency in American society.
 Prerequisite: SOC 101.
 3 - SOC 440.
 SOCIAL THEORY.
 Development and history of sociological theory from 1830 to present.
 Prerequisite: SOC 101.
 3 - SOC 446.
 SOCIOLOGY OF ADDICTION.
 Individual and social problems and responsibilities resulting from use of beverage alcohol and narcotics.
-Prerequisite: SOC 101 or PSY 101, or permission of instructor.
+Prerequisite: SOC 101 or PŠY 101, or permission of instructor.
 3 - SOC 450.
 RACIAL AND CULTURAL MINORITIES.
 Historical background of minority groups and their adjustment and function in society.
 Prerequisite: SOC 101.3 - SOC 453.
 MEDICAL SOCIOLOGY.
 Examines American health care institutions.
 Studies social definitions of disease and health, the nature of patient and caregiver roles, and the organization of health care delivery systems.
-3 - SOC 455.
-CULTURAL CHANGE IN THE DELTA.
-Examination of economic and social development efforts in the Mississippi Delta.
+3 - SOC.
+454. SOCIOLOGY OF THE MASS MEDIA.
+This course uses sociological concepts to study the role of the mass media in modern societies.
+Topics include the role of the media as a public space, commercialization and the media, the media in global society, and the rise of the "new media."
 Prerequisite: SOC 101.
-3 - SOC 460.
-SOCIAL STRATIFICATION.
-Social class and its effect on human behavior.
-Emphasis on political change as a response to class consciousness.
-Prerequisite: SOC 101.
-3 - SOC 465.
-SOCIOLOGY OF WORK.
-Investigation of various social aspects of work in the United States and other industrial (or developed) societies.
-Prerequisite: SOC 101.
-3 - SOC 467.
-SOCIOLOGY OF DEVELOPMENT.
-A comparative course which incorporates economics, political science, and history in an effort to explain the character of relationships which exist between rich nations and poor nations.
-Prerequisite: SOC 101.
-3 - SOC 470.
-CULTURAL ANTHROPOLOGY.
-Adjustments to physical and social environments and means by which customs are learned, retained, and changed; a descriptive survey of cultures.
-Prerequisite: SOC 101.
-3 role of small towns and rural areas.
-3